 I am sharing all of this to get you thinking differently about travel bargains and pricing.
 When you go to a popular location like Branson, where there are many providers of services, the prices come down and are lower over time.
 Now, just like every other market, things tend to go up with inflation.
 That is a reality, but vacation destinations like Branson, Myrtle Beach, or Orlando often trend lower in cost compared to other areas of the country.

 It is all a part of what makes this the best time to travel in over a decade.

 I grabbed my affordable rental car and headed to the resort.
-When I arrived, the staff helped me check in, find my accommodations and get sorted quickly.
+When I arrived, the staff helped me check in, find my accommodations, and get sorted quickly.
 Once settled, I was ready for some early dinner.

 Branson is a food lovers’ town.
-There are more restaurants and options here than most travel destinations.
+There are more restaurants and options here than in most travel destinations.
 I have become a fan of several spots.
-Some of the places I like to go to Branson are chain restaurants.
+Some of the places I like to go to in Branson are chain restaurants.
 This might shock my regular reader, but these are locations I do not have near my home, and they offer great food at affordable prices.